Alvearie/de-identification/docs/masking-providers.md

 #### COUNTRY

->   Replaces a country either with a randomly-chosen country, or with its nearest
+>   Replaces a country with a randomly selected country, optionally from among its nearest neighboring
->   country.
-The latter is calculated based on geographic distance.
+>   countries (approximate geographic distance).

 | **Option name**           | **Type** | **Description**                                     | **Default value** |
 |---------------------------|----------|-----------------------------------------------------|-------------------|